 If you or a loved one developed non-Hodgkin’s lymphoma or any related cancer after using these products, then contact our law firm today.
 You may have legal recourse for compensation through a product liability claim.

 Can I File a Roundup Lawsuit for Glyphosate Exposure?

 As questions have arisen about Roundup and its related products, many lawsuits have been filed across the country alleging personal injuries from persons directly exposed to the herbicide.
-As of October 2016, there were 37 federal lawsuits against Monsanto and many more will likely follow.
+As of late 2019, thousands of federal lawsuits against Bayer AG (formerly Monsanto) had been filed and many more will likely follow.
 Those lawsuits were centralized into one court in the Northern District of California for Multidistrict Litigation (MDL).
 This allows one judge to conduct the discovery of all the claims.

 You or a loved one may be eligible for a Roundup lawsuit if you meet the following criteria: